piyoki/piyoki/README.md

 🌱 I am an OpenSource Newbie

+⌨️ Neovim Amateur desu~

 🌎 Contribute projects globally

 🌎 Native in Cantonese, Proficient in Madarin, English, and Japanese

-🌟 Primarily focus on topics accross Serverless, GitOps, Native CICD, and DevSecOps
+🌟 Primarily focus on topics ranging from Serverless, GitOps, Native CICD, and DevSecOps

-⌨️ Neovim Amateur desu~

 💻 Currently working on a Homelab Private-Cloud project with VMware vSphere and Proxmox VE

+🎵 Fun fact:I spend 6-8 hours listening to music everyday.
+I love R&B, Blue, Pop, and Jazz!

 📫 How to reach me: [Link Page](https://link.hikariai.net)

-🎵 Fun fact: I spend almost 8 hours listening to songs every day

 ✅ 2022 Goals: Contribute more to open-source project; get the `CKA` and `CKAD` by the end of the year